Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Introduction

-This problem has been referred to as \textit{segmentation quality control}, and is closely related to the task of anomaly detection or out-of-distribution detection \citep{bishop1994novelty}.
-One approach to solve this problem is to use predictive uncertainty estimates of a segmentation model.
-The key idea here is that segmentation outputs with low uncertainty are \textit{likely} correct while outputs with high uncertainty are \textit{likely} problematic.
-While several studies have attempted to estimate uncertainty in CNNs for medical image segmentation, most of these studies used Monte Carlo (MC) Dropout or Deep Ensembles.
-However, there are some limitations associated with these methods, which motivates exploration of other algorithms for estimating uncertainty.
-For example, when using a fixed dropout rate in MC Dropout, the model uncertainty does not decrease as more training data is used.
-This is potentially problematic since model uncertainty should approach zero in the limit of infinite data \citep{osband2016risk}.
-As a result, the dropout rate needs to be tuned depending on the model size and amount of training data \citep{gal2016uncertainty}.
+This problem has been referred to as \textit{segmentation quality control} and is closely related to the task of anomaly detection or out-of-distribution detection \cite{bishop1994novelty}.
+While there are several approaches to this problem (e.g., using a dedicated quality control module \cite{galati2022accuracy}), in this work, we focus on the approach of using predictive uncertainty estimates of a segmentation model to solve this problem.
+The main idea here is that segmentation outputs with low uncertainty are \textit{likely} correct while those with high uncertainty are \textit{likely} problematic.
+While several studies have attempted to estimate CNN segmentation uncertainty, most of them used Monte Carlo (MC) Dropout or Deep Ensembles.
+However, there are some limitations associated with these methods, which motivates us to explore other algorithms.
+For example, when using a fixed dropout rate in MC Dropout, the model uncertainty does not decrease when training data is increased.
+This is potentially problematic since model uncertainty should approach zero in the limit of infinite training data \cite{osband2016risk}.
 For Deep Ensembles, it is not clear \emph{why} this method generates well-calibrated uncertainty estimates.
-In addition, in previous studies, evaluation of these algorithms was mostly limited to correlations between the predictive uncertainty and segmentation accuracy or metrics measuring how uncertainty can be used to improve segmentation \citep{roy2018inherent,jungo2018uncertainty,sander2019towards}.
-In this work, we compared Bayesian and non-Bayesian approaches and performed a systematic evaluation of epistemic uncertainty for these methods.
-In particular, we evaluated Bayes by Backprop (BBB), MC Dropout, and Deep Ensembles based on segmentation accuracy, probability calibration, uncertainty on out-of-distribution datasets, and finally, demonstrated the utility of these methods for segmentation quality control.
+While Deep Ensembles was shown to learn diverse functions \cite{fort2019deep}, recent work \cite{abe2022deep} has shown that ensemble diversity does not explain the improved uncertainty estimates on out-of-distribution data.
+In addition, in previous studies, evaluation of these algorithms was mostly limited to correlations between the predictive uncertainty and segmentation accuracy or metrics measuring how uncertainty can be used to improve segmentation \cite{roy2018inherent,jungo2018uncertainty,sander2019towards}.
+There is a need to have a proper benchmark and metrics to evaluate uncertainty from different methods.
+In this work, we performed a systematic evaluation of several Bayesian and non-Bayesian approaches for uncertainty estimation.
+In particular, we evaluated Bayes by Backprop, MC Dropout, Deep Ensembles, and Stochastic Segmentation Networks based on segmentation accuracy, probability calibration, uncertainty on out-of-distribution datasets, and finally, we demonstrated the utility of these methods for segmentation quality control.